CancerDataAggregator/CDA-HelpDesk/docs/source/ETL.md

 </td>
 </tr>
 </table>
 Table 1.
 JSON on the left represents raw data that is pulled from the GDC API using _cases_ endpoint.
 On the right we can see the final, processed JSON that includes **files** record under all specimen entities.
 The complete list of fields that are used can be found [here](https://docs.google.com/spreadsheets/d/1S4qxo_D-mKF_N7C-m8KV7Wbs-Nzeif_itpMrJwwEPOc/edit?usp=sharing).

-To be able to associate files and specimen entities, the `file_id,` `cases.samples.sample_id, cases.samples.portions.portion_id,` `cases.samples.portions.slides.slide_id, cases.samples.portions.analytes.analyte_id, and `

-`Cases.samples.portions.analytes.aliquots.aliquot_id `fields from the _files_ endpoint were used (see [GDC documentation for file fields](https://docs.gdc.cancer.gov/API/Users_Guide/Appendix_A_Available_Fields/#file-fields)).
+To be able to associate files and specimen entities, the `file_id`, `cases.samples.sample_id, `cases.samples.portions.portion_id`, `cases.samples.portions.slides.slide_id`, `cases.samples.portions.analytes.analyte_id`, and `cases.samples.portions.analytes.aliquots.aliquot_id` fields from the _files_ endpoint were used (see [GDC documentation for file fields](https://docs.gdc.cancer.gov/API/Users_Guide/Appendix_A_Available_Fields/#file-fields)).

-It is worth mentioning that there are files which are not associated with specimens (only with cases), and those are now available in Release 2.
+It is worth reiterating that there are files which are solely associated with cases, and not associated with specimens.
+These are now available in Release 2.

 #### PDC Extraction

 To get the PDC data, six graphQL queries were used:

 * filesMetadata